Ethan826/udacity-conference/README.md

 relationship with `Session`s, which is the basis of determining a featured speaker.

+I have opted throughout for strong consistency rather than eventual consistency.
+I recongize that this creates a performance issue, but until performance becomes an issue for a website for creating conferences (which does not seem plausibly to require high performance), I opted for accuracy over speed.

 ### Additional queries

 The `query_noSeminarsOrLateNights()` works around the limitation on